arturbac/arturbac/README.md

 ## Connect with Me

 - 📬 **Reach Out**: Whether it's a project collaboration, a question, or simply to exchange ideas, I'm all ears.
-You can email me at: ebasoft at ebasoft.com.pl.
+You can email me at: artur at ebasoft.com.pl.